kyeah/NLP-Sentence-Compression/README.md

 ### Ranking Paraphrases

 To rank paraphrases, an implementation of WordNet-based distributional similarity was used ([gangeli:sim](https://github.com/gangeli/sim)).
-Then, you can run similarity tests with the following commands:
+You can run similarity tests with the following commands:

 ```
 javac -cp sim/dist/sim-release.jar ParaphraseRanker.java